We are a global platform connecting institutions, employers, students, job seekers, and recruitment partners.

 2. High Demand for Foreign Workers

 Due to labour shortages, Slovak employers actively recruit workers from India, Nepal, Bangladesh, Vietnam, Sri Lanka, the Philippines, and several African countries.
-The need for reliable employees spans a range of industries, including factory work, logistics, healthcare, hospitality, and agriculture.
+The need for reliable employees spans industries such as factory work, logistics, healthcare, hospitality, and agriculture.

 3. Legal Access to the European Union